-Issued: May 11, 2018 By Bill Scott President and CEO Boyne City, Michigan
+Issued: May 11, 2018 By Bill Scott President and CEO Boyne City, Michigan Effective with bills rendered on and after June 1, 2018

 The Cooperative will supply the energy and will own, operate, and maintain the lighting fixtures.
 Burned out lamps must be reported by the Member-Consumer, and the Cooperative will undertake to replace the lamps as soon as possible during regular working hours.
 Broken lamps or damage to fixtures by accident or vandalism will be repaired at the Member-Consumer's expense.
 The Cooperative shall replace or repair, at its cost, streetlight equipment that is out of service.